Last updated: June 2026

 Students Disconnecting Mid-Game

-If students disconnect, their progress is typically preserved if they rejoin with the same code and nickname.
+If students disconnect, their progress is typically preserved when they rejoin with the same code and nickname.
 The game code stays active until you end the session manually.
-For schools with inconsistent WiFi, Tower Defense handles reconnects better than fast-paced modes because questions appear less frequently and the game pace is more forgiving.
+For schools with inconsistent WiFi, Tower Defense handles reconnects better than fast-paced modes because questions appear less frequently and the pace is more forgiving.

 Host Disconnection